ukhsa-collaboration/pygom/doc/source/stochastic.rst

     In [1]: d['gamma'] = (rgamma,(100.0, 300.0))

-    In [1]: odeS.setParameters(d)
+    In [1]: odeS = odeS.setParameters(d)

     In [1]: Ymean,Yall = odeS.simulateParam(t[1::], 10, full_output=True)

 Note that a message is printed above where it is trying to connect to an mpi backend, as our module has the capability to compute in parallel using the IPython.
 We have simulated a total of 10 different solutions using different parameters, the plots can be seen below

 .. ipython::